What is Credit Simple?

-According to Credit Simple, your credit score is a numerical rating that indicates your ‘credit-worthiness’ and how likely you are to repay a loan.
+According to Credit Simple, your credit score is a number that indicates your ‘credit-worthiness’ and how likely you are to pay your bills on time.
 The higher the score, the better your credit rating.
-A credit report is a detailed history of your bill payments, loan defaults, court judgments and how much credit you have.
+A credit report is a detailed history of your bill payments, defaults, court judgments and how much credit you have.

 What is a good Credit Simple credit score?

-Credit Simple uses a rating scale devised by illion (a large consumer credit registry), which ranges from 0 to 1,000, with a higher score indicating a healthier credit rating.
-Credit Simple also places you in one of five broader categories, which arranges the level of borrower from low to very high.
+Credit Simple uses a rating scale devised by illion, which ranges from 0 to 1,000, with a higher score indicating a healthier credit rating.
+Credit Simple also places you in one of six broader categories, which arranges the level of borrower from a zero score to an excellent score.